MongoDB AMP Test Generation & Validation

 TLDR;

-The App Modernization Platform (AMP) is an early-stage B2B initiative that combines consulting and developer tooling to help enterprises migrate from relational databases to MongoDB while modernizing legacy applications.
+The App Modernization Platform (AMP) is an early-stage B2B consulting and developer tooling initiative helping enterprises convert from relational databases to MongoDB (a non-relational database), while also modernizing their legacy apps at the same time.

 I led discovery research to unblock AMP’s testing strategy by defining success criteria and shaping the 12-month roadmap for developer testing tools.
 Because modernization can’t succeed without validating that transformed code works as expected, this work established standardized testing tools now scaled across consulting teams and integrated with app analysis and AI-driven code transformation workflows.